fboes/blogophon/docs/special-features.md

 ![Blogophon -](blogophon.png) Special features
 =================

 All features listed here can be activated during installation.
-Later on you can add features by calling `setup.js` again, or edit your `user/config.json`.
+Later on you can add features by calling `blogophon` again, or edit your `user/config.json`.

 Multiple authors
 ----------------